Probabilistic Program Verification via Inductive Synthesis of Inductive Invariants: Empirical Evaluation

-\textit{Finite-State Programs.} The CEGIS framework can outperform state-of-the-art explicit- and symbolic-state model checking techniques and scale to huge state spaces.
-However, there are simple programs where our technique fails to find an inductive invariant (\expname{gridbig}) or finds inductive invariants only for rather simple properties while requiring many counterexamples (\expname{gridsmall}).
-Whether we need more sophisticated template-refinement techniques or whether these programs are not amenable to piecewise linear expectations at all is left for future work.
+\textit{Results.} \begin{enumerate*}[label=(\roman*)] \item Our CEGIS approach synthesizes inductive invariants for a variety of programs.
+We mostly find \emph{syntactically small} invariants with a \emph{small number of counterexamples} compared to the state-space size (\cf~\Cref{tab:storm}).
+This indicates that piecewise linear inductive invariants can be sufficiently expressive for the verification of finite-state programs.
+The overall performance of \tool depends highly on the sharpness of the given thresholds. \item Our approach can outperform state-of-the-art \emph{explicit- and symbolic-state} model checking techniques and can scale to huge state spaces.
+There are also simple programs where our method fails to find an inductive invariant (\expname{gridbig}) or finds inductive invariants only for rather simple properties while requiring many counterexamples (\expname{gridsmall}).
+Whether we need more sophisticated template refinements or whether these programs are not amenable to piecewise linear expectations is left for future work. \item There is no clear winner between the two fixed-partition template-refinement strategies (\cf~\Cref{tab:storm}).
+We further observe that the non-fixed-partition refinement is not competitive as significantly more time is spent in the synthesizer to solve formulae with Boolean structures.
+We thus conclude that searching for good fixed-partition templates in a separate outer loop (\cf~\cref{fig:framework}) pays off. \end{enumerate*}

-\textit{Infinite-State Programs.} Safe synthesizers can be beneficial for infinite-state programs and reduce the number of counterexamples significantly.

-\textbf{Performance on a Fixed Template.} We consider the performance of a single call of the inner CEGIS loop and compare it to a monolithic approach for synthesizing inductive invariants inspired by \cite{DBLP:conf/sas/KatoenMMM10}.
-Given a fixed-partition template $\temp$, we employ Motzkin's transposition theorem to construct \emph{a single linear real arithmetic} formula which is satisfiable iff the template $\temp$ admits an inductive invariant \emph{assuming $\PosReals$-valued program variables}.
-We refer to this approach as \mono.
-We took templates admitting an inductive invariant obtained from \emph{fixed-refinement} if possible, otherwise templates obtained from \mbox{\emph{inductivity-guided refinement.}} \footnote{We remove strict inequalities and fractions to increase the chance that the given template admits an inductive invariant, which is crucial only for \mono.}